 Presentations/teaching experiences

-The resident will be scheduled to provide four case presentations that meet requirements to qualify as continued pharmacy education (CPE) credit with the Accreditation Council for Pharmacy Education (ACPE).
-The topic of these presentations will be related to a current learning experience and will be presented via network link to both of Children’s Minnesota hospital campuses.
+The resident will be scheduled to provide three case presentations that meet requirements to qualify as continued pharmacy education (CPE) credit with the Accreditation Council for Pharmacy Education (ACPE).
+The topic of these presentations will be related to a current learning experience and will be presented in-person and virtually to both of Children’s Minnesota hospital campuses.
+These presentations are also available, accessible and attended by health care professionals outside of Children’s Minnesota.
 Preceptors of clinical rotations may also request the resident to present a case presentation or journal club at the end of their rotation.
 Residents should discuss with their preceptor the expectations for case presentations and journal clubs at the start of the rotation.
-The PGY2 clinical pharmacogenomics resident will also present two formal journal clubs to a national group of pharmacogenomics experts who meet monthly via an electronic platform.

 Teaching certificate